dotnet/coreclr/Documentation/Profiling/CLR V4 Profiler Attach Basics With Sample Code.md

 *Adapted from an entry that appeared on David Broman's blog*

-A new feature in CLR V4 is the ability to attach a profiler to a process after that process has already started.
+Profiler attach is a feature that allows you to attach a profiler to an already running process.
 The usefulness of this is fairly obvious to anyone who's ever attached a debugger to a running-process: It's helpful when diagnosing hard-to-reproduce problems, and particularly useful when encountering issues in production.

 Please note!
 You can't just take any profiler you bought and suddenly be able to attach it to a running application.
 The profiler must be built with "attachability" in mind.
 So if you're a profiler developer looking to pump some attachability into your product, read on--this article is for you.
 Everyone else, this article will probably be less useful--but just as riveting.